tildedave/tildedave.com/_posts/2013-05-18-getting-stuck.md

 ### Am I Stuck?

 Of course all of these strategies rely on you even being _aware_ that you are stuck.
-In graduate school I wasted trying to solve problems unsuccessfully with the wrong strategies.
+In graduate school I wasted weeks trying to solve problems unsuccessfully with the wrong strategies.
 A lot of this is baked into the graduate student experience, but I could have spent a lot more time talking to people about these problems and bouncing possible solutions off them.
 I just didn't know I was in a place where I was stuck: I thought the next step was going to validate all the work I had put in and everything would 'click'.

 The more experience that I've gotten in software development, the more obvious it is when I'm entering an area I don't understand.
 When I'm doing this kind of work, my guard is usually up and I'm constantly validating the work I'm doing to make sure I'm making progress towards a solution.